Skip section navigation

 Our specially trained team of emergency doctors and nurses are ready to care for you with the most advanced lifesaving equipment and technology available.

 Our doctors, part of SEA (Suburban Emergency Associates, PA) have a proven record for consistent, impressive improvements in patient outcomes, wait times and patient satisfaction.
 We also have a wide-range of specialists on call for emergency treatment, including orthopedics, cardiac care, neurological and several others.

 Time is critical

-In an emergency, every moment is critical and it's important to get to the closest emergency room.
+In an emergency, every moment is critical and it's important to get to the closest emergency department.
 If a higher level of care is needed than what is available at Buffalo Hospital – for instance, patients suffering from a stroke require care from a neurologist – Buffalo Hospital's emergency team immediately begins tests and treatments, stabilize you and arrange transportation by ambulance or helicopter if needed for your condition.

 Buffalo Hospital has earned a reputation for quick, expert care and you can feel safe in choosing us.

 If you need a prescription before going home, InstyMeds, an automated system that dispenses prescriptions, is available in our lobby.

 As a non-profit hospital, we treat all patients, regardless of their ability to pay.